Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data

 \subsection{Discussion and comments}

-Current practices focus on the three summaries of identification disclosure probabilities (the expected match risk, the true match rate, and the false match rate) are important and useful file-level measures.
-While important and comprehensive, there might be additional useful measures worth being developed.
+Current practices focus on the three summaries of identification disclosure probabilities (the expected match risk, the true match rate, and the false match rate).
+These are important and useful file-level measures.
+While important, there might be additional useful measures worth being developed.

 $R$, the meta-data released about the reason why records were selected for synthesis, is usually dropped because of lack of information.
 More simulation studies with different scenarios of $R$ could potentially provide insight on the effect of $R$ in identification disclosure risks assessment.